-The multimedia journalism major focuses on the multimedia elements required of today’s journalists.
-You will receive hands-on experience with the tools and techniques of photography and cinema, audio production, and video production, while learning to be a critical thinker and an excellent writer.
-You will create multimedia projects using the latest software, such as, InDesign, Illustrator, Fireworks, Photoshop, Dreamweaver, Flash, and Final Cut Pro HD.
-You will also have hands on experience with use audio and video recorders, digital video cameras, and video transfer decks.
-As a multimedia major you will not only gain a foundation in reporting and writing, but also learn how to combine words with images, video and sound to tell journalistic stories creating an experiential, interactive environment for readers.
+The Multimedia Journalism major focuses on the multimedia elements required of today’s journalists.
+You will receive hands-on experience with the tools and techniques of photography, cinema, audio production, and video production, while learning to be a critical thinker and an excellent writer.
+You will create multimedia projects using the latest software, such as InDesign, Illustrator, Fireworks, Photoshop, Dreamweaver, Flash, and Final Cut Pro HD.
+Students learn to master audio and video recorders, digital video cameras and video transfer decks.
+Graduates of Multimedia Journalism are prepared to tell journalistic stories creating an experiential, interactive environment for readers.